-We will also be asking for donations of hats (ball caps) that we can distribute to our wheelchair recipients and their family members.
+We will ask for donations of hats (ball caps) that we can distribute to our wheelchair recipients and their family members.

-If you are interested in participating in a wheelchair distribution trip, please contact Barbara at bbosse@wheelchairfoundation.org.
-Updated information on trips can be obtained at https://www.wheelchairfoundation.org/programs/from-the-heart-schools-program/.
+If you are interested in participating in a wheelchair distribution trip, please contact our Community Outreach Director at communityoutreach@wheelchairfoundation.org.